ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework/2020-03-18-entity-framework.md

     context.Students.Where(t => t.Id == studentId);
 ```

 This now looks like the initial resolvers that we wrote to fetch all students.
 We predefined the where clause and we added a new middleware called `UseFirstOrDefault`.
-The `UseFirstOrDefault` middleware will rewrite the result type for the GraphQL schema from `[Student]` to `Student` and ensure the we will only fetch a single entity from the database.
+The `UseFirstOrDefault` middleware will rewrite the result type for the GraphQL schema from `[Student]` to `Student` and ensure that we will only fetch a single entity from the database.

 `UseFirstOrDefault` from a semantics perspective aligns to `FirstOrDefaultAsync` provided by the _Entity Framework_.
 Hot Chocolate also provides you with a `UseSingleOrDefault` middleware that will produce a GraphQL field error whenever there is more than one result.